Code-Institute-Submissions/Cryptograph/README.md

 [CRYPTOGraphy](https://peggy535.github.io/Cryptograph/)

+This dashboard application has been built with to be responsive to any device type.
+Please also note, the signin and signup pages were not built to be functional.
+They were simply added to the project for a 'realism' factor.

 ## Conception

 Having an avid interest in Cryptocurrency, Options Trading and Data Analytics, I was drawn to this option for my milestone 2 project.